-This Saturday marked two important events in the history of psychedelic rock band Pink Floyd.
-First of all, 51 years ago on March 10, the band launched their debut single, Arnold Layne, which peaked at number 20 in the UK despite having been banned by multiple radio stations.
+The day of March 10 marks two important events in the history of psychedelic rock band Pink Floyd.
+First of all, on March 10, 1967, the band launched their debut single, Arnold Layne, which peaked at number 20 in the UK despite having been banned by multiple radio stations.
 Moreover, according to Pink Floyd’s official website, March 10 (1973) is also the day the iconic album The Dark Side of the Moon was released, gaining the band their first No.1 chart placing and remaining on the chart for 741 consecutive weeks.

 To wish Pink Floyd a happy anniversary for both occasions, let’s take a look back at their internationally-acclaimed work.

 The Pink Floyd chronology was created with Office Timeline, a simple-to-use PowerPoint plugin that enables users to quickly generate historical timelines, visual plans and schedules, Gantt charts, or other similar graphics.
-The image is free to copy and share and can be updated or restyled easily using the Plus version of the tool.
+The image is free to copy and share and can be updated or restyled easily using the free 14-day trial of the tool.

 Download the Pink Floyd Timeline for PowerPoint here.